Advertisement

 Section 8 & Public Housing Waiting Lists in Birmingham, Alabama

-There are 5 open waiting lists in the Birmingham area right now.
+There is 1 open waiting list in the Birmingham area right now.
 Section 8 Waitlist monitors 2 housing authorities serving Birmingham, Alabama and updates statuses nightly.
 Below you will find every PHA in the area with current waitlist status, program types, and direct application links.

 If no lists are currently open in Birmingham, we recommend applying to nearby cities as well.
 There is no limit to the number of waiting lists you can join, and many housing authorities accept applications from non-residents.